petersterling1/CMPUT404-assignment-css-hell/README.md

 =================
 Website paper background by MapleRose, may be used freely via http://maplerose-stock.deviantart.com/art/Rice-paper-texture-172001815

+Rainbow CSS font adapted from https://gist.github.com/ratbeard/9076500 by ratbeard

 License/Copyright
 =================

-Textual content is copyright Abram Hindle (C) 2013 under the CC-BY-SA 4.0 unported license.
+Textual content is copyright Abram Hindle/Peter Sterling (C) 2013 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.